NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

 .. only:: EEUQ_app

     * **Kernel function**: Correlation function for Gaussian process regression.
 Matern5/2 function is the default, and Matern3/2, Radial Basis, and Exponential functions (exponent :math:`\gamma=1`) are additionally supported.
 (For details, please refer to `chapter 4 <http://gaussianprocess.org/gpml/chapters/RW4.pdf>`_ of the book Gaussian Processes for Machine Learning)
-    * **Add Linear Trend Function**: When increasing or decreasing trend is expected over the variables domain, a linear trend function may be introduced.
+    * **Add Linear Trend Function**: When an increasing or decreasing trend is expected over the variables domain, a linear trend function may be introduced.
 The default is checked.
-    * **Log-space Transform of QoI**: When the user can guarantee that the response quantities are always greater than 0, user may want to introduce a surrogate model in log-transformed space of QoI.
+    * **Log-space Transform of QoI**: When the user can guarantee that the response quantities are always greater than 0, the user may want to introduce a surrogate model in the log-transformed space of QoI.
 The default is checked.
-    * **Design of Experiments options**: User may manually select the design of experiments (DoE) method and the number of the initial DoE.
+    * **Design of Experiments options**: The user may manually select the design of experiments (DoE) method and the number of the initial DoE.
 The default is "none" and the default number of DoE is 4 times the number of random variables.
     * **Nugget Variances**: The default is "heteroscedastic" with replication size 1.

 :blue:`Start with Existing Dataset`